fengshi96/DMRG_Python/README.md

 Warmup.py: For warming up the finite size algorithm, containing two functions:
            infinite sie DMRG and Sweep.

+Wavefunction.py A class representing wavefunction, formalized as a bipartite universe.

 Block.py: A class representing Block, with attributes needed for both infinite and finite size DMRG

 Memory.py: A class for the storage of temporary results in different steps, useful in both infinite and finite size DMRG.